jackie-ho/car-repository/resources/02-programming-fundamentals-in-java/data-types-and-variables-lesson/readme.md

 => "Hello World"
 ```

 ##### A special note on Equality among Strings:

 What if you want to compare two strings?

-Can you remember from the pre-work how to compare variables?
+Can you remember how to compare integers?

 ```java
 boolean areEqual = (1 == 2);